Table of Contents_

 Coffee makers tend to build up mineral deposits over time, especially if you live in an area with hard water.
 This might make you wonder, “Can I use CLR to clean my coffee maker?”
 Indeed, you can!
 Keep reading to learn the basics of how to use it properly when cleaning your coffee maker.
+And for other issues with your machine, check out how to fix your coffee maker.
 Of course, if your current machine is too far gone, browse our picks for the best coffee makers on the market.

 CLR, which stands for Calcium Lime Rust, is a mixture of several acids, including lactic acid and citric acid.
 These chemicals break apart rust, calcium, and lime deposits formed on your coffee brewing appliance without damaging its metal or plastic parts.